na-na-hi/renget/archive/chrprompt2.md

 ###Wooper
 Q1: Can you share some of your favorite human folklore?
+Q2: How do you get along with your fellow Wooper, Cheesecake?

 ###Smith
 Q1: Furret seems pretty cute.
 Does she ever do anything that scares you?
+Q2: How much time do you spend with that Porygon2 you discovered?

 ###Furret
 Q1: Smith seems like a tough guy.
 Does he ever do anything nice for you?
+Q2: How did you get interested in fashion?

+###Togetic
+Q1: What would you do if you saw someone making a mess of the storeroom?
+Q2: Have you considered selling your Joy Dust?

+###Kiyo
+Q1: What is your body count?
+Q2: What is your body count ;)?
+Q3: Does crime pay?
+Q4: What happened to the money I lent you last Saturday?

+###Cassie
+Q1: Are you a real construction company??
+Q2: Are you working to improve the fashion of the guild 👉👈
+Q3: How tough is your hide?
+What's the hardest hit you've withstood before?

+###Bean
+Q1: Are the inner machinations of your mind an enigma?
+Q2: Have you ever considered writing a memoir, to put all your deep thoughts on paper?

+###Adrian
+Q1: What is it like being a Flareon compared to Umbreon?
+Q2: How are you dealing with suddenly being so fluffy?
+No, really.
+Are there any additional steps of care, or anything like that, that you need to do now that you didn't as an Umbreon?
+Along the same lines, is there anything that you don't need to do that you did before?
+Q3: Considering your team has two grass-types on it, do you think you're going to need to be more careful to avoid friendly fire now?

+###KFC
+Q1 : Are you aware of any threats to Clover Guild?
+Q2 : What do you miss the most about your master?

+###Maxi
+Q1: What was the grossest thing you had to clean up?

+###Maddi
+Q1: Have you talked to other small members of the guild yet?
+Q2: What, if anything, is your relationship with Rasmus?

+###Apple
+Q1: Do you offer accordion lessons?

 ##->**General Questions**<-